Heuserus/DBgrep/README.md

 ```

 ## Dependencies
-DBgrep relies on several external libraries, which are specified in the pom.xml file:
+DBgrep relies on several external libraries, the most important ones are:

 - Junit 5
 - Picocli